akchro/hl7-parse/README.md

 ````

-LiteBoard also acts as middleware:
+Prism also acts as middleware:
 1. **Receives** HL7 v2 messages from hospital systems
 2. **Parses** and transforms data into structured JSON
 3. **Presents** information via a web interface